 Because living with PMP is hard.
 We know sometimes it’s tricky to talk to those closest to you because you don’t want to cause them distress.
 A Pseudomyxoma Buddy adds another layer of support to complement what family, friends and doctors already provide.
 They help break the loneliness that so many of us endure.

 If you think a Pseudomyxoma Buddy could help, start by sending us and email.
 Our Buddy Facilitator will get in touch to find out more about you, match you up to a Buddy and arrange your first contact.
 Just remember that Pseudomyxoma Buddies aren’t health professionals — they’re there to share information and insight from their perspective.
 For specific medical questions, always speak to your doctor.

-Buddies are all survivors or carers, information shared is from our perspective – we are not health care professionals.
+As Pseudomyxoma Buddies, we are all survivors or carers who volunteer our time to help others.
+Any information shared is from our perspective – we are not health care professionals.
 We are all individuals, everyone is different.
 We recommend that you take advice from your doctors for specific information.

 Please note that your personal information may be used to notify you of fundraising opportunities or informing you of new items available from our webshop.
 This is not obligatory and you may opt out by emailing: [email protected], requesting that your personal information be removed.
 You may also unsubscribe from our electronic marketing content at any time, by selecting the unsubscribe option.

 You can email the buddies team directly – [email protected].